ocaml/platform-blog/opam-2-5-0-alpha1.md

 Thanks to [@arozovyk](https://github.com/arozovyk), `opam update` now loads opam file incrementally, only parsing the files that have changed since the last time you called `opam update`.
-Before that, the repository was reading all repository files to load them.
+Before that, opam files in opam repositories were all loaded from the file system after an update if there was any change.
 The performance improvement of this change thus depends on how often you call `opam update` and what type of repository and OS you are using.
 ([#5824](https://github.com/ocaml/opam/issues/5824))